-When should you begin receiving a retirement pension under the Québec Pension Plan?
+When should you apply for a retirement pension under the Québec Pension Plan?

-The age at which you begin receiving a retirement pension under the Québec Pension Plan will affect your income for the rest of your life, so choose wisely.
+The age at which you choose to begin receiving a retirement pension under the Québec Pension Plan (QPP) should be part of the financial planning of your retirement because it will affect your income for the rest of your life

 Variation in retirement pension amounts according to age —

 |Age ||Pension amount ||Increase in pension amount compared with a pension received as of age 60|

 |66 ||$10 928||$4529|

 As shown in the table, if you begin receiving your pension at age 62 instead of age 60, your pension will be $7775 instead of $6399 and therefore increased by $1376.
 It is also indexed every year for the rest of your life.
 And by waiting until age 70, the amount of your pension could double.